Today's reader question:

 Cut the carbs

-If it's sugar/ carbs that influence a1c the most, then it makes sense to cut the carbs, right?
+If it's sugar/ carbs that attach to hemoglobin, then it makes sense to cut the amount of carbohydrates you consume, right?

 Eat whole foods

 Processed and packaged foods are just junk and they don't do your metabolism any favors.

 The food philosophy we have here at DMP is to eat as natural as you can, eat whole foods that come directly from nature.